Learning Objectives Self-Check Edit (active tab)

 - Introduction to coal (read through the "Basics" tab)

-- Introduction to oil (read through the "Basics" and "In-depth" tabs, and browse the "Data and Statistics" tab)
+- Introduction to oil (read through the "Basics" tab and browse the "Data and Statistics" tab)

 - Introduction to nuclear (read through the "Basics" tab)